DanielSwift1992/IDA/README.md

 The system uses a modular architecture with clear components:

 **Engine (engine.py)** is the core algorithm implementing the diagonal information flow model.
-It manages matrix chunk generation with controlled density, parallel processing on multi-core systems, bidirectional computation for flow optimization, and adaptive chunk sizing based on task parameters.
+It manages matrix chunk generation with controlled density, parallel processing on multi-core systems, bidirectional computation for flow optimization, and configurable chunk sizing based on system resources.

 **Metrics (metrics.py)** monitors information flows by tracking metrics such as magnitude, direction, locality, temporal patterns, and significance.
 It maintains compressed history for efficiency analysis and calculates flow parameters using JIT compilation.